12 Facts About the Smoky Mountains You May Not Know

 2. The Synchronous Fireflies

-One of the most magical phenomena in the Smokies is the synchronous fireflies.
+One of the most special phenomena in the Smokies is the synchronous fireflies.

 These fireflies synchronize their flashing light patterns for a few weeks early every summer.
 It's so popular that there's a lottery system to see them!